Tuesday, December 27, 2011

 I really don't want to feel that I have to search for female singers just to show more diversity, just like I don't want to specifically search for certain genres.

-That being said, I really felt that Yardena Arazi's new single was very refreshing, probably because I'm more used to male singing and it's a very honest and pretty song.
+That being said, I really felt that Yardena Arazi's new single was very refreshing, probably because I'm more used to male singing, and it's a very honest and pretty song.
 It's hard to believe that Yardena recently celebrated her 60th(!) birthday because she looks great and only when you see clips of her from the 80's it makes sense.
 I've heard a lot about the huge Yardena Arazi vs. Ofra Haza rivalry, which almost tore the country apart (maybe that's a bit of an exaggeration but I remember reading that sentence somewhere).
-It seems that Yardena was always the prom queen-beautiful and popular but not really taken seriously and the Eurovision didn't really help.
+It seems that Yardena was always the prom queen- beautiful and popular but not really taken seriously and the Eurovision didn't really help.
 This song is part of her recent comeback and I really like the direction she's taking- it fits her perfectly.
 And who doesn't like seeing personal home videos of a famous pop star?
-This song also gets a different context with all of the recent talks of the rise of exclusion of women, especially in public singing.
-Yardena sings of her love and need of music (specifically performing as a singer) and I can't imagine taking that away from someone just to try and preserve a fragile status quo.
-I'm probably making this connection because the women segregation situation reached the government and Justice Minister Yaacov Neeman referred to Arazi thanking her for showing the significance of women singing, and how much it contributes to a positive atmosphere.
+This song also gets a different context with all the recent talk of the rise of the exclusion of women, especially in public singing.
+Yardena sings of her love and need for music (specifically performing as a singer) and I can't imagine taking that away from someone just to try and preserve the status quo.
+I'm probably making this connection because the women's segregation situation reached the government and Justice Minister Yaakov Neeman referred to Arazi thanking her for showing the significance of women singing, and how much it contributes to a positive atmosphere.
 These are kind words, and it's important that they were said, but they don't really comfort me as a woman and I have trouble seeing how things will get better soon.

 I was born from crying